jaybarra/conjure-emacs/README.md

 [Download Emacs](https://www.gnu.org/software/emacs/download.html) from one of listed locations.

-Cloen this repo to `~/.emacs.d`
+Clone this repo to `~/.emacs.d`

 	cd ~
 	git clone https://github.com/jaybarra/.emacs.d

 Once downloaded, run Emacs.
 On first run it will attempt to install packages.

 Some packages need additional interactive steps to configure.
 Specifically any that require fonts and icons.

 Run the following and restart Emacs.